Prunes support heart health in two ways: protecting arteries and reducing damage from oxidative stress, even in diets that are not considered healthy.

 Los Angeles Atherosclerosis Study

 In the 2003 Los Angeles Atherosclerosis study, researchers observed that consuming pectin, a soluble fiber, slowed the thickening of artery walls caused by plaque formation.
-Prunes, which are already well-known for being a high-fiber food, also happen to be rich in pectin.
+Prunes, which are already well-known for being a high-fiber food, also are rich in pectin.

 Oxidative Stress